 Taking accurate body measurements is one of the keys to great fit.
-Whether you choose to make your pattern block from a commercial fitting pattern or draft it from measurements, having accurate measurements is critical to the success of your block.
+When you make your pattern block from a commercial fitting pattern, having accurate measurements is critical to the success of your block.
 (And a well-fitting block is critical to the success of everything you make!)

 All you need is a tape measure!
 While it's easiest to have someone else take your measurements, it can be done by yourself.
 Just stand in front of a mirror so that you can see that you have the tape in the right position.